The Best Things to Do in Sydney This Weekend

 Where: Clontarf Beach and Balmoral Beach

-When: Open weekends in March and daily throughout the April school holidays
+When: Open throughout the April school holidays

 Cost: $37 per person for a 1-hour session